winitzki/scall/tutorial/programming_dhall.md

     in freeFMT.eval u pTu freeU
 ```

-The "FM" in the name "FM-typeclass" remind us that the definition of the typeclass involves a  functor (`P`) and a monad (`FreeFM`).
+The "FM" in the name "FM-typeclass" reminds us that the definition of the typeclass involves a  functor (`P`) and a monad (`FreeFM`).

 The monad property of `FreeFM` is mainly helpful for formulating the laws of an FM-typeclass in the language of category theory.
 In that language, the typeclass evidence (a value of type `P t → t`) corresponds to `t` being a functor algebra of the functor $P$.
 The typeclass laws  turn out to be equivalent to `t` being a **monad algebra** of the monad `FreeFM`.

-To summarize, we could describe an FM-typeclass with laws  as a set of all types `t` that are $F$-functor algebras and at the same time $M$-monad algebras, with suitable choices of a functor $F$ and a monad $M$.
+We could then describe an "FM-typeclass with laws"  as a subcategory of all `t` that are $F$-functor algebras and at the same time $M$-monad algebras, with suitable choices of a functor $F$ and a monad $M$.
 Details are worked out in Chapter 13 of "The Science of Functional Programming".

-Instead of the name "FM-typeclasses" one could use a longer name, such as "functor-monad-algebraic typeclasses", to express more concretely the required categorical properties.
-This book focuses on code rather than on proofs of laws or the description of typeclasses via category theory.
-We will be using the shorter name "FM-typeclasses".

 It is _not_ known how to construct a free FM-typeclass in general for an arbitrary structure functor and arbitrary required typeclass laws.
 In the following subsections, we will write down the definitions of some free typeclasses that have been discovered.